Interqu/interqu-release/README.md

 2. Create a interface - see the com.interqu.db package for more details
 3. Send a .save request and check MongoDB Atlas to see if the data has been successfully stored.

+# Accessing endpoints via Angular/Postman

+## URL Format

+All of the backend api endpoints are listed under ${BACKEND_URL}/api/${ENDPOINT_TYPE}/${ENDPOINT_URI}, where BACKEND_URL is the base url to the backend server.
+The ${ENDPOINT_TYPE} consists of either /user,  /interview, or /admin.
+Then ${ENDPOINT_URL} is the specific endpoint you are trying to reach. i.e. /getInterviewResults.

+## Headers & Authentication

+Put in ```'Content-Type': 'application/json' in headers.```

+For all API request to backend, other than /user/authenticate or /user/register, must be authenticated.
+To be authenticated, put the following header ```'Authorization': 'Bearer + ${JWT_TOKEN}'```.

+## Payload

+Some API endpoints requires a payload.
+Please refer to the java object for the specific format, or ask Derek.

 # Docker-compose Deployment

 Below is a sample docker-compose.yml configuration for creating the container.